harrybPHDcode/tools_assessment_hervk_SR-WGS/README.md

 Retroseq: https://github.com/tk2/RetroSeq
 STEAK:https://github.com/applevir/STEAK
 Mobster: https://jyhehir.github.io/mobster/index.html
 The tool dependencies, and installation instructions, can be found on their resepctive github pages/publications with the exception of retroseq+.
 As well as the retroseq dependencies, retroseq+ requires repeatmasker and CAP3.
-CAP3 was installed via conda, repeatmasker was installed as follows:
+CAP3 was installed via conda, repeatmasker (which is also needed for long read analysis) was installed as follows:

 1) install HMMER: